Join Here

 One reason I am writing this Grace Commentary is to feel out and flesh out a new approach to God that I have been mulling over in my head.
-The approach presented in this post (as with all posts on this site) is to be taken as a work-in-progress.

 Probably the primary area of theology that has changed in the past few years is my view of God.
 I used to think of God as the sum total of His attributes, and depending on what point in theology I was trying to make, I would focus on one attribute or another.
 If you look in most theology books, this is how God is viewed.
-The sections on “Theology Proper” are often little more than a catalogued list of God’s characteristics and attributes.
-The one God is then a sum of all his attributes.
+The sections on “Theology Proper” are often little more than a cataloged list of God’s characteristics and attributes.
+The one God is then a sum of all His attributes.

 I also had a hierarchy of attributes to God, which helped shape my understanding of Scripture.